yelongyu/pipeline/docs/install.md

   bucket.service.account.field.name: GOOGLE_APPLICATION_CREDENTIALS
 ```

+## Configuring self-signed cert for private registry

+If you are using a self-signed cert for private registry, configure your registry cert in the `config-registry-cert` `ConfigMap` with the key `cert`.

 ## Customizing basic execution parameters

 You can specify your own values that replace the default service account (`ServiceAccount`), timeout (`Timeout`), and Pod template (`PodTemplate`) values used by Tekton Pipelines in `TaskRun` and `PipelineRun` definitions.
 To do so, modify the ConfigMap `config-defaults` with your desired values.